PSJacoby/LUMETRIC/docs/LUMETRIC GUI/Interface.md

 - **Stack per Row** (checkbox) — after acquisition, creates one TIFF stack per sequence row.
 Can be combined with **Convert to Stack**.

 !!!
 Tip "Images are always saved"
     Every acquired frame is written to disk regardless of the stack options or the **Live Pictures** checkbox.

----
+If you uncheck everything regarding that you will have a folder with each frame as individual file.

 ## Tab 3 — Data Visualization